wooey/Wooey/README.md

 `./manage.py addscript`

-This will add a script or a folder of scripts to Djangui (if a folder is passed instead of a file).
+This will add a script or a folder of scripts to Wooey (if a folder is passed instead of a file).
- By default, scripts will be created in the 'Djangui Scripts' group.
+ By default, scripts will be created in the 'Wooey Scripts' group.

 # <a name="organization"></a>Script Organization

-Scripts can be viewed at the root url of Djangui.
+Scripts can be viewed at the root url of Wooey.
 The ordering of scripts, and groupings of scripts can be altered by changing the 'Script order' or 'Group order' options within the admin.

 # <a name="permissions"></a>Script Permissions